 After completing the initial DAG configuration steps, click Applications on the left side of the Duo Access Gateway admin console.

 Scroll down the Applications page to the Metadata section.
-This is the information you need to provide to Google Apps when configuring SSO.
+This is the information you need to provide to Google G Suite when configuring SSO.
 Click the Download Certificate link to obtain the token signing certificate (the downloaded file is named "dag.crt").

-Log on to your Workplace by Facebook console (https://yourcompany.facebook.com) as an administrator and navigate to Community Center in the left-hand navigation bar.
+Log on to your Workplace from Facebook console (https://yourcompany.facebook.com) as an administrator and click on Admin Panel in the upper right-hand corner of the screen.

 Under "SAML configuration" locate your Audience URL.
 Make note of the 16 character Company number located at the end of the Audience URL.